Formation of the solid-state high-order harmonic generation plateau through destructive interference: Acknowledgment

 \section{Acknowledgment}

 Funding by the German Research Foundation - SFB 1477 “Light-Matter Interactions at Interfaces,” Project No. 441234705, is gratefully acknowledged.
-C.J. acknowledges financial support by the doctoral fellowship program of the University of Rostock.
+H.J. acknowledges financial support by the doctoral fellowship program of the University of Rostock.

 \begin{appendix}